-How about for August, we go with email list building tech and I’ll do a breakdown of the strategy in general, how to maximize your site for opt-ins, and my tech recommendations for new bloggers and seasoned bloggers who wanna take it to the next level.
+Let's talk about email list building tech and do a breakdown of the strategy, how to maximize your site for opt-ins, and my tech recommendations for new bloggers and seasoned bloggers who wanna take it to the next level.

 A common metric that bloggers focus on when measuring the success of their blog is page-views - which literally means how many pages of your blog have been viewed in any given time period.